jonnerd154/StargateProject-software/ENVIRONMENT_SETUP.md

+# Configuring the SD Card from Scratch
+It is _highly_ recommended to build your gate by using the pre-built Disk Image (ISO) provided by Kristian.
+Instructions to download that are in the Archive Download.

+If you wish to set up your own image, these instructions should help.

-# Flash the SD Card with Raspbian
+## Flash the SD Card with Raspbian
 1. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 2. Open the Imager, and click "Choose OS."
 3. Click on "Raspberry Pi OS (Other)"